 Once you have the alcohol, certain modifications need to be made in engines designed to burn gasoline in order to accommodate alcohol fuel.
 These changes are due to the facts that alcohol is thicker than gasoline, that it burns more completely, and that it burns cooler.
 There are engines designed to run exclusively on alcohol.
 These are, or have been, made by American-based companies but are not available for sale within the United States.

 Alcohol can be used in any heater or furnace that burns fuel oil without any modifications.
 The furnace can then be vented directly into the house, allowing you to use all the heat produced by the fuel rather than sending over half of it up the chimney.
 You will need to provide an oxygen intake from outside if your furnace does not have one.
 You can also burn alcohol as low as 130 proof.
 The burning alcohol will evaporate the water, and the air coming out of the stove or furnace will be warm and moist, a very pleasant humidifier.
+Alcohol and alternative energy are being used everywhere around the world now, even in things like Sea Ray Yachts or other engines.

 USES OF DISTILLERS GRAIN